Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   ```
   BrakeControl(1,1)
   ```
+  Return: 0,{},BrakeControl(1,1);

+- **This command can be only used for CR robots.**

 ## 3.56 StartDrag

 - Function: StartDrag()

-- Description: Enter drag (in error state, can not enter drag).
+- Description: Enter drag mode(in error state, can not enter drag mode).
 This instruction is supported in CR controller version 3.5.2 and above.

-- Parameters: None
+- Parameters: null

+- Return: ErrorID,{},StartDrag();

 - Supporting port: 29999